tahsinAmin/Auto-Search/README.md

 - [x] Weather API taking dynamic values from input
 - [x] Show Dynamic Weather data with the given values (AutoSearch.js)
 - [x] Show Flights for 2 specific names in input, vancouver (1st) and Dhaka
+- [x] show a message if no flights found
-- [ ] Make data fetching from json file as dynamic
+- [x] Make data fetching from json file as dynamic
-- [ ] show a message if no flights found

 - [ ] Error: Request failed with status code 400 (Showing when removing all inputs from the input, cityNAmeT)
 - [ ] Make the toggle work
+- [ ] dynamic data
+- [ ] Fetch data from server side, not client side as need to hit twice.
+So, need to use ExpressJS

 ### UI/UX